General Information

 Lunch Program

-Most children take 15-20 minutes to eat lunch.
-If your child brings a bag lunch, please pack foods he or she can reasonably eat in that amount of time.
-Please contact your building principal if your child needs more time to eat or has an allergy to specific foods and requires special arrangements.
+If your student brings a bag lunch, please pack foods they can reasonably eat in the allotted time.
+Please contact your school principal if your student needs more time to eat or has an allergy to specific foods and requires special arrangements.

-At all the elementary schools, a computerized "debit card" system is used for the purchase of hot lunches.
-At both Twin Groves and Woodlawn Middle Schools, meals and snacks may be purchased using a student ID card or cash.
-For all schools, parents must fund their child’s school lunch account for purchases to be made.
+In elementary schools, a computerized "debit card" system is used for the purchase of hot lunches.
+At both Twin Groves and Woodlawn Middle Schools, meals and snacks may be purchased.
+For all schools, parents must fund their student’s school lunch account for purchases to be made.
 At all schools, other menu items and snack options also are available.
-Students who bring lunch may make cash purchases of juice and/or milk.
+Students who bring lunch may purchase juice and/or milk.
 Contact the building school administrative assistant for details of the lunch program for that school.

 Students Leaving School at Lunch.
-Parents wishing to take their children out of school for lunch must follow the sign-out procedures established at each school.
-Any students leaving school grounds for lunch must have a written permission slip on file in the school office.
+Parents wishing to take their students out of school for lunch must follow the sign-out procedures established at each school.

 Parents Delivering Lunch for Students.
-If a parent is bringing a student his or her lunch, it must be dropped off in the office and labeled with the student’s name and grade.
-Parents may bring food only for their own child.
-School offices cannot accept lunch deliveries from restaurants or lunch delivery services.
+If a parent is bringing a student their lunch, it must be dropped off in the office and labeled with the student’s name and grade.
+Parents may bring food only for their own students.
+School offices cannot accept lunch deliveries from restaurants or delivery services for students.